cordovez/cordovez.github.io/_posts/2023-04-24-01-fastapi-setup.md

 ## Conclusion

 We have created a new API with routes for users and set up our folder structure in order to keep things organised as we increase in complexity.
 Your files structures should look like this:

 ![Desktop View](/assets/images/2023-04-24/file_structure.png){: width="200" height="300" }

-In the next tutorial, I will connect the routes MongoDB and start adding data.
+In the next tutorial, I will connect the routes MongoDB and start creating the models for the data.